harmony-one/h/progress/alaina-furstenberg.md

 ---

+2025-07-18 Fri: Update of the community section.
+Creation of the weekly progress short.

+2025-07-17 Thu: Uploading of a short on 5.country from the Q2 video.
+Promotion of SimpleSwap summer challenge on [X](https://x.com/harmonyprotocol/status/1945868656321401028)

+2025-07-16 Wed: Tested Claude Code for the first time.
+I was successfully able to code/design simple applications like timers/forms.
+My next goal is to design something more complicated, so down the line I can contribute to the design of our USDC/BTC vaults.
+[Thread](https://x.com/harmonyprotocol/status/1945686905724743691) on the Long BTC Yield Hedge, explaining the strategy.
+Accompanied with a graphic designed in Canva.

 2025-07-15 Tue: Attending the caffeine hackathon with the team.
 Created shorts from Q2 video with Descript, scheduled 3 to post throughout the week.
 Writing answers to questions about our DeFi initiative, top questions being "Will it be possible to enter single-sided (BTC only or USDC only) or will users need both?"
 "What are the predicted yields?"

 2025-07-14 Mon: Writing of thread on our BTC/USDC vaults, posted to [Reddit](https://www.reddit.com/r/harmony_one/comments/1lzzzef/harmony_btcusdc_vaults_how_do_they_actually_earn/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) and [X](https://x.com/harmonyprotocol/status/1944972485574967440).
 Began filming of the new shorts series from the Q2 video.